framework-one/fw1-clj/README.md

-The easiest way to get started with FW/1 is to use the [fw1-template](https://github.com/framework-one/fw1-template) template (plugin) for Leiningen.
+The easiest way to get started with FW/1 is to use the [fw1-template](https://github.com/framework-one/fw1-template) template for Boot.
 The template can create a basic FW/1 skeleton project for you that "just works" and provides the directory structure and some basic files for you to get started with.